shankarsrinivasansrinivasan-wq/OIBSIP/README.md

 Purpose:The portfolio demonstrates both technical ability and personal branding.
 It acts as a professional hub where employers, colleagues, or clients can quickly understand my capabilities and view my work.

-Repository contains Oasis infobyte web development
+Repository containing my web development project submissions for the Oasis Infobyte Virtual Internship June 2026❗